My finances, my projects, my life

 Fluctuating market

 Up to 2017, the classic car market had enjoyed a decade of strong returns.
 According to international property consultant Knight Frank, classic car values increased by 469% over the 10 years to February 2016.
 However, the market since then has fluctuated, with prices of most classic car categories stagnant or dipping through the Covid-19 pandemic, says UK luxury car data provider Hagerty Group.
-Still, Knight Frank says prices grew by 185% in the decade up to the beginning of 2023.
+Still, Knight Frank says prices grew by just under 60% in the 10 years up to the fourth quarter of 2024.

 In 2022 Hagerty’s Gold Index, featuring cars such as the Ferrari F40 and Mercedes-Benz 300SL Gullwing, soared in value.
-But the firm says indices tracking the prices of Porsches barely budged over the five years from February 2018, and its Ferrari index was 5% lower over the same period.
+But the specialist insurance provider says indices tracking the prices of Porsches barely budged over the five years from February 2018, and its Ferrari index was 5% lower over the same period.

 There are plenty of explanations for fluctuations in the market.
 Apart from the impact of economic peaks and troughs, and the relative appeal of other types of investment such as the stock and bond markets, as well as more recently crypto-currencies, experts say exchange rates can play an important part in pricing, particularly at the top end of the market.